 A debt is statute barred when a creditor has waited too long to go to court for a CCJ I’ve looked at this in Common questions about Statute Barred Debts.
 If this has happened, if a court case is started you can defend it and not get a CCJ.

 For most debts, including old-style student loans, this period is six years during which you haven’t made a payment or acknowledged the debt in writing.
 The first payment for one of these loans was usually due in April after your degree finished, so the six-year period would have started then if you never paid anything, or a month after your last payment if you did start repaying.

 Deferred repaying your loan because you earned too little would count as acknowledging the debt, so the six year clock would start again.
 If you have deferred every year, you won’t have paid anything but the debt still wouldn’t be statute barred!

-But in the case of Mr J, it sounds as though his the debt is probably statute barred.
-Mr J could send a statute-barred letter (there is a template in the Common Questions link above) or he could just continue to file the letters he is getting until 2020, when his loans will be written off if his last student loan was taken out in 1995.
+But in the case of Mr J, it sounds as though his the debt is probably statute-barred.
+Mr J could send a statute-barred letter (there is a link to a template in the Common Questions link above) or he could just continue to file the letters he is getting until 2020, when his loans will be written off if his last student loan was taken out in 1995.

 There doesn’t seem much to gain from sending the statute barred letter.
 The debt still legally exists even if it is statute barred.
 The debt collector would probably continue to send an annual letter.

 Mr J doesn’t need to worry about the debt collector getting a charge over his house.
 Before this could happen, there would have to be a CCJ and being statute barred is a good defence against a CCJ.
 The debt collector has his correct address so if they send him a Letter Before Claim, which has to happen before a court case is started, Mr J can explain then that the debt is statute barred.
 See How to reply to a Letter Before Claim for details.